ABC Young Performers Awards: Format

 In 2002 the vocal division of the competition was disbanded and the award transferred over to the Australian Singing Competition.

 From 2013 until 2015, all entrants were exposed to Preliminary Auditions which were held in each state, from which 12 finalists were chosen by the judges irrespective of their instrument.
 All 12 finalists played in a Recital round; six were chosen to proceed to the Chamber Music round; and three contested the Concerto round.
 One of these three was chosen as the ABC Symphony Australia Young Performer of the Year.
 The chamber and concerto rounds are hosted each year by a different state orchestra of Australia, 2013's awards will be hosted by the Melbourne Symphony Orchestra.

 From 2017, preliminary auditions are by digital video submission from which 12 Semi Finalists are chosen by the judges, irrespective of their instrument or location.
 All 12 Semi Finalists play in a series of competitive public recitals from which three Finalists are chosen to proceed to the Finals.
 One of the Finalists is chosen as the overall winner and is named the Young Performer of the Year.

 The awards are broadcast on ABC Classic FM.

 In 2018, the recital round was held at City Recital Hall in Sydney, and the final concerto round was held at the Sydney Opera House with the Sydney Symphony Orchestra.
 The winner of the 2018 competition was the violinist Emily Sun.

+The 2020 Awards were cancelled due to COVID-19 lockdowns across Australia.
+The rescheduled Awards were disrupted in 2021 and the decision was made to hold the YPA entirely online with digital entries and pre-recorded Semi-Finals and Finals stages.
+The winner of the 2021/22 Awards was flautist Eliza Shephard.